reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

-The following example shows a modification to `index.js` that passes a `maxTodos` prop to the `App` component specifying the maximum number of Todos to be displayed at any one time:
+The following code shows a modification to `index.js` where a `maxTodos` prop is being passed to the `App` component that specifies the maximum number of Todos to be displayed at any one time:

 #### `index.js`